-Satisfactory Comment Partially See below
+Satisfactory Partially See below

-- 1. The programme has a comprehensive quality assurance framework defining relevant policies and procedures25, and which was available to the panel.
+- 1. The programme has a comprehensive quality assurance framework defining relevant policies and procedures,25 and which was available to the panel.
 Among other aspects, the QA manual defines intrinsic governance strictures and processes, protocols for course development, monitoring and review, and teaching, learning and compatible assessment frameworks. - 2.
-The programme governance structure includes the following posts (among others): An Executive Dean; Registrar; Discipline-specific Course Directors for covering the thematic subjects on offer at DBS; Head of Academic Programmes; Head of Faculty and School; Head of Quality Enhancement and Innovation in Teaching and Learning; Head of Student Experience; Admissions Manager; Student Engagement Officer.
-These posts ensure that their jurisdictions functionally interface with the general institutional procedures.
+The programme governance structure include the following posts (among others): An Executive Dean; Registrar; Discipline-specific Course Directors for covering the thematic subjects on offer at DBS; Head of Academic Programmes; Head of Faculty and School; Head of Quality Enhancement and Innovation in Teaching and Learning; Head of Student Experience; Admissions Manager; Student Engagement Officer.
+These posts ensure that their jurisdictions functionally interface with the general institutional procedures. - 3.
+While the overall assessment of programme management was deemed satisfactory, a systematic Annual Programme Review (APR) is critical to ensuring that any problems /issues identified in the programme are dealt with conclusively, and do not spill into the next academic year.
+Such a strategy and accompanying reporting can be informed by learner feedback, lecturer performance feedback, and External Examiners feedback, which are all collated by DBS in each academic year.